Center for Economic and Social Rights: Organizational history

-CESR was founded in 1993, by Roger Normand, Sarah Zaidi and Chris Jochnick.
-CESR was established with the aim of bringing the human rights community back to its roots in the belief of the interdependence of all human rights established in the Universal Declaration of Human Rights of 1948.
-The organization has continued to carry out the original vision since its creation yet it has evolved its strategies to adapt and meet the consistent transformations and evolution in the field of human rights as well as world issues at large.
+CESR was founded in 1993 by Roger Normand, Sarah Zaidi and Chris Jochnick.
+CESR was established with the aim of bringing the human rights community back to its roots with the belief in the interdependence of all human rights established in the 1948 Universal Declaration of Human Rights.
+The organization has continued to carry out the original vision since its creation, yet it has evolved its strategies to adapt to and meet the consistent transformations and evolutions in the field of human rights as well as world issues at large.